 Don’t bother with a tour.
 It sounds unbelievable, but my time in the DRC was one of the easiest trips I’ve ever taken.
 I know it sounds intimidating, but once you’re there, it’s anything but.
 Booking through Virunga’s website is quick and straightforward, you’ll have someone from the park meet you at the border and stay with you at all times, and there’s no need to worry about anything.
 Because you can only do the hike through Virunga National Park, you’re literally just paying a tour company more money to have the exact same experience.

 The trek is tough but doable.
 It took us five hours to reach the summit and three to get back down again.
 Some groups make it up in as little as four hours; some take 12 and get there after nightfall.
 This a hard hike.
 There are no switchbacks, so you’re walking straight up a volcano with very little rest.
 It was easily the hardest physical challenge I’ve ever set myself.
-But don’t let that put you off: if you can walk around 15 miles without stopping, you should have a high enough fitness level to make it to the top.
+But don’t let that put you off: if you can walk around 15 miles on flat ground without stopping, you should have a high enough fitness level to make it to the top.

 It’s an affordable way to sample travel in the DRC.
 The Congo is one of the ten most dangerous countries in the world, so traveling extensively there isn’t an option unless you want to die.
-Climbing Nyiragongo is a pretty safe way to spend 24 hours in the country, while doing something badass at the same time.
+Climbing Nyiragongo is a pretty safe way to spend 24 hours in the country while doing something badass at the same time.

 Know that you run the risk of seeing nothing: You can’t predict the weather and we ended up being fortunate on our trip.
 The night before, it had been so cloudy that the guys at the top didn’t even get to catch a glimpse of the lava while they were there.
 We had completely clear skies for the entire time we were at the top.
 Unfortunately, you do run the risk of hiking all the way to the top of the volcano and seeing absolutely nothing when you get there.
 Nature!